2019 At Ease USA Luncheon

 AEU has seen a need to reach beyond the brick and mortar clinics to veterans and families located in remote areas of Nebraska.
 Toward that end, AEU is launching a new initiative, the Preferred Provider Network.
 We realize not everyone will travel to one of the three clinics, but by training therapists in population centers, we believe we will extend our reach to build a network of highly trained therapists.
 AEU will also launch a tele-therapy program in conjunction with this initiative as well as hire a licensed therapist.

 Proceeds from the luncheon will support AEU’s programs.
-The luncheon will be held on Wednesday, April 18 at the CenturyLink Center Omaha beginning at 11:45 am.
-Honorary Chairs for this year’s luncheon are Dr. Michael McGinnis, President and CEO of Goodwill Omaha; and Doug Wilwerding, Managing Principle at The Optimas Group.
+The luncheon will be held on Friday, May 10th at the CHI Health Center Omaha beginning at 11:45 am.
+Honorary Chairs for this year’s luncheon are Cindy and Mogens Bay.

-We hope your commitment to assist our military families continues by supporting the annual At Ease USA luncheon on April 18th at the CenturyLink Center.
+We hope your commitment to assist our military families continues by supporting the annual At Ease USA luncheon on May 10, 2019 at the CHI Health Center Omaha.

 At Ease, USA